 Unlike dentures, dental bridges are not removable devices.

-Dental bridges can be cemented onto the natural tooth or onto dental implants if the need arises.
+Bridges can be cemented onto the natural tooth or onto dental implants if the need arises.
 The teeth that anchor the bridge and provide primary protection are called “abutments”.
 The “pontic”, or replacement tooth, is attached to a crown on each abutment.

 Traditional Dental Bridge

-Made of porcelain or porcelain fused to metal, traditional dental bridges are the most common type of bridges available.
+Made of porcelain or porcelain fused to metal, traditional bridges are the most common type of bridges available.

 Cantilever Dental Bridge